berkaybasoz/CqrsOrm/README.md

 # CqrsOrm
-Simple CQRS Pattern with Generic Unit of Work and Repository Pattern supports EntityFramework and Dapper
+Simple CQRS with Generic Unit of Work and Repository Pattern supports EntityFramework and Dapper